Find out here about great candidate experience examples to make you change your current recruitment strategy.

 McDonald managed to receive 1.5 years’ worth of playtime with the Snapchat lens in 24 hours.
 Making it the highest brand sentiment score in 5 years for the company—the slogan going viral read, ‘Applications, transforming the face of recruitment in under 10 seconds.

 The experience took users through an Augmented Reality Lens, where Snapchatters looked the part in the McDonalds uniform and had just 10 seconds to introduce themselves and say why they were a great fit for the role.

 Watch the ‘Snaplicatiton’ experience here:

 “Nice work.
 Well done.
 Mazel tov.
 You’ve made it to Google Labs, and we’re glad you’re here.
-One thing we learned while building Google is that it’s easier to find what you’re looking for if it comes looking for you.
+We learned while building Google that it’s easier to find what you’re looking for if it comes looking for you.
 What we’re looking for are the best engineers in the world.
 And here you are.”